About the course

 Applicants will be invited for interview on the basis of information provided on their application form.
 All SCITT trainees will be interviewed at The Compton School.

 The interview will typically involve a half-day at the school.
-This will include a 20 minute lesson observation and a 15 minute written task.
+This will include a 20 minute lesson observation and a numeracy and literacy assessment.
 Candidates will be told in advance about the content of the lesson and the age range you will be teaching.

 Candidates will be observed teaching by a member of our senior staff and a subject specialist.
 If successful in the first part of the interview candidates will then be invited to the final panel interview including the Headteacher.